How I Installed Claude Code — Then Turned It Into a Real-World Agent With AnyCap

 CLAUDE.md

-The single most impactful configuration.
-Create a CLAUDE.md file in your project root to give Claude persistent context: build commands, code conventions, architecture decisions.
-Run /init inside Claude Code to auto-generate one, then customize it.
+The single most impactful configuration is still CLAUDE.md.
+It gives Claude persistent context around build commands, project conventions, and architecture decisions.
+Run /init inside Claude Code to generate a starting point, then refine it.

 macOS